 Eiffel Tower

-The Eiffel Tower isn't just a symbol of Paris but a symbol for all of France.
-Gustave Eiffel designed the 1,050-foot (320-meter) Iron Lady to commemorate the centennial of the French Revolution, and it was once the world's tallest structure.
-Although the tower has since been dwarfed by Dubai's Burj Khalifa and The Shard in London, the Eiffel Tower remains one of the most recognizable landmarks on the planet.
-View the architectural icon from afar, or stop in at the three observation levels for stellar city views.
+An iconic symbol of Paris (and all of France), the Eiffel Tower is one of the most recognizable landmarks on earth.
+Gustave Eiffel designed the 1,050-foot (320-meter) iron tower to commemorate the centennial of the French Revolution, and it was once the world’s tallest structure.
+View the architectural icon from afar, or visit its three observation levels for stellar city views.

 The first floor of the Eiffel Tower features exhibits, kid-friendly experiences, and the 58 Tour Eiffel restaurant.
 The second level of the tower is home to the Jules Verne Restaurant.
 The third-floor summit, accessible via a glass lift, features Gustave Eiffel's private apartments and a Champagne bar.
 Of course, all levels offer 360-degree views of the City of Light.